What Are The EPC Legal Requirements?

 There are various ways you can improve your EPC rating, and cut the cost of your energy bills, such as double glazing, loft installation, even switching to LED bulbs which have a small, yet effective contribution.

-If you were to switch to an energy efficient boiler, a large amount of your energy bills will be decreased.
+If you were to switch to an energy-efficient boiler, a large number of your energy bills will be decreased.
 Solar panel installation is another way in which you can significantly improve your EPC rating.

 For example, if a G-rated house was to install solar panels alone, over £300 annually could be saved in energy bills.
 Whilst the initial installation cost can be high, the decrease in energy usage annually will save you money overall.